cholidmawardi/frontend-learning-journey/README.md

 ## 📘 About This Project

 This repository documents my personal learning path in frontend development.
 Every folder represents a key topic I've studied, with focused practice, real application, and clear structure.
+All code in this repository is written manually based on actual understanding.
+I do not copy-paste code blindly — everything is typed, tested, and refined through real practice.

 > I believe mastering the fundamentals — such as the **Box Model**, **Typography**, **Flexbox**, and **Grid** — is more important than jumping straight into frameworks.
 > This journey is not just about completing tasks, but building long-term understanding and **clean, scalable code**.